sz3/pog/README.md

 * files are compressed with `zstandard`, and split ("chunked") into blobs.
 The default chunk size is 50MB.

 * blob contents are encrypted with `mcleece_crypto_box_seal`.
-This is a variation of `crypto_sealedbox` -- an asymmetric key exchange is used to generate an encrypted 256 bits key *per-blob*, which is stored in the blob header.
+This is a variation of `crypto_sealedbox` -- an asymmetric key exchange is used to encrypt a random 256 bit key *per-blob*.
+That random key is used to encrypt the data.

 * the file->blob relationship is stored in an encrypted manifest file (`.mfn`), which also stores file metadata -- e.g. last modified time.
 	* the `.mfn` can be thought of as the dictionary for the archive.